IEA-Paris/PPIAS/content/articles/WPRN21 Papers/Full_papers/FP_Starominski.md

 ---
-issue: content/issues/WPRN21 Papers.md
-keywords:
-  - ' crisis management'
-  - decision making
-  - public administration
-  - covid-19
-  - Brazil
-date: 2022-04-25T14:22:51.000+00:00
-language: English
-doi: '169059797'
-disciplines: ''
-published: true
+DOI: 10.5072/zenodo.1115120
+Zid: 1115120
+abstract: >-
+  This paper proposes a communication method to improve decision and policymaking under uncertain scenarios.
+The motivation for elaborating such a method is the absence of clarity and prioritization criteria in considerations made by the Brazilian federal government during the ongoing response to the epidemic of COVID-19 in the country.
+The expectation is that the implementation of this method would help national leaders more easily assess the significance of evidence-based practices and anecdata to the decisions they are urged to make under significant time and resource constraints.
-article_title:
+article_title: >-
-  'Governance in Crisis: Institutionalizing Reflective Report to Guide Decision Making Under Uncertainty'
+  Governance in Crisis: Institutionalizing Reflective Report to Guide Decision Making Under Uncertainty
 authors:
   - firstname: Marvin
     lastname: Starominski-Uehara
-    positions_and_institutions:
-      - positions: []
-        institution: Temple University, Japan
     picture: ''
     picture_copyright: ''
+    reference: ''
     social_channels:
+      google_scholar: ''
+      instagram: ''
+      linkedin: ''
+      mendeley: ''
+      orcid: 0000-0002-1542-7619
+      researchgate: ''
+      twitter: ''
       website: ''
       wikipedia: ''
-      orcid: 0000-0002-1542-7619
-      linkedin: ''
-      twitter: ''
-      instagram: ''
-      google_scholar: ''
-      researchgate: ''
-      mendeley: ''
-    reference: ''
+    titles_and_positions:
+      - institution: Temple University, Japan
+        titles: []
+bibliography: /documents-exportes_fp1.bib
 custom_pdf: ''
-abstract:
-  This paper proposes a communication method to improve decision and policymaking under uncertain scenarios.
-The motivation for elaborating such a method is the absence of clarity and prioritization criteria in considerations made by the Brazilian federal government during the ongoing response to the epidemic of COVID-19 in the country.
-  The expectation is that the implementation of this method would help national leaders more easily assess the significance of evidence-based practices and anecdata to the decisions they are urged to make under significant time and resource constraints.
+date: 2022-04-25T14:22:51.000Z
+disciplines: ''
+highlight: false
+issue: content/issues/WPRN21 Proceedings.md
+keywords:
+  - ' crisis management'
+  - decision making
+  - public administration
+  - covid-19
+  - Brazil
+language: English
+needDOI: false
 picture: ''
 picture_copyright: ''
+published: true
 yt: ''
-highlight: false
-bibliography: '/documents-exportes_fp1.bib'
-needDOI: false

 ---

 ## 1. INTRODUCTION